High-mass Star Formation Group

 Josep Miquel Girart, Full Professor (Website)

-Institut de Ciences de l'Espai (ICE, CSIC), Spain
+Institut de Ciences de l'Espai (ICE, CSIC), Barcelona, Spain

 Research Interest: early stages of the star and planet formation process, with special emphasis on the role of magnetic field at different scales.